ted-ncg/labs/19-web-mvc-validation.md

 ## Goal

-Validate the incoming form information and tell the user if there are errors.
+Validate the **Create Account** form to tell the user if there are errors.

 ## Steps